Nissan Maxima: Third generation (1989)

-Fourth generation (A32; 1994)
+Fourth generation (1995)

-Designed from early 1990 to March 1991, the fourth generation Maxima arrived in May 1994 for the 1995 model year as the A32.
+Designed from early 1990 to March 1991, the fourth-generation Maxima arrived in May 1994 for the 1995 model year as the A32.
 A new VQ30DE 190 hp (141 kW), 205 lbft 3.0 liter V6 was the only engine option for the North American market.
-The VQ30DE earned a first spot on the Ward's 10 Best Engines List, and the VQ has now been recognized consecutively for every year since its introduction (as of 2012, 18 years running).
-The independent rear suspension of the previous generation was replaced with a lighter and cheaper torsion bar solid axle system, part of a general trend of cost cutting by Japanese manufacturers in the wake of the bursting of Japan's economic bubble of the late 1980s.
+The VQ30DE earned a first spot on the Ward's 10 Best Engines List, and the VQ became recognized consecutively for every year since its introduction (as of 2012, 18 years running).
+The independent rear suspension of the previous generation was replaced with a lighter multi-link beam system, part of a general trend of cost-cutting by Japanese manufacturers in the wake of the bursting of Japan's economic bubble of the early 1990s.

 The Maxima's primary competitor, the Toyota Cressida, was discontinued after the 1992 model year, with Toyota touting the front-wheel-drive Toyota Avalon, a stretched version of the Toyota Camry introduced in 1994, as its replacement.

-The North American 1995 Maxima included a Bose Sound System on the GLE (optional on the SE) which had a 6 speaker sound system, a Clarion system was also an option (non-Bose).
-The fourth generation Maxima was highly praised for its quiet, roomy interior.
+The North American 1995 Maxima included a Bose Sound System on the GLE (optional on the SE), which had a 6-speaker sound system, a Clarion system was also an option (non-Bose).
+The fourth-generation Maxima was highly praised for its quiet, roomy interior.
 This Maxima was Motor Trend's Import Car of the Year for 1995.
 The Maxima SE again made Car and Driver magazine's Ten Best list for 1995 and 1996.

 The 1995's VQ30DE (3.0 liter) engine produced 190 hp and 205 lbft of torque.
 With the manual transmission 0–60 mph took 6.6 seconds with a quarter-mile time of 15.2-seconds at 92.4-mph, making it both the quickest and fastest (142 mph top speed) Japanese sedan on the North American market at that time.
-A top-of-the-line 1994 Maxima GLE equipped with a four-speed automatic transmission turned in a 6.7 second 0-60-mph run with a 15.6-second/89.4-mph quarter-mile time.
+A top-of-the-line 1995 Maxima GLE equipped with a four-speed automatic transmission turned in a 7.6 second 0-60-mph run with a 15.8-second/88.6-mph quarter-mile time.

 At the time, the Maxima was one of few four-door, six-cylinder cars sold in North America with a standard manual transmission.
 A viscous limited slip differential came standard on Canadian SE models equipped with the 5-speed manual (in the US, the VLSD was restricted to the Infiniti I30).
 The automatic was a no cost option, which most Maximas were equipped with.